-- Option one provides students following the Web Design Concentration an opportunity to develop an electronic portfolio. - Option two affords internship or field experience students an opportunity to complete technology-based research using one of the several research methodologies, including Action Research, to provide quality improvement, develop new technology, or manage technical change in a business or personal environment.
+- Option one provides students following the Web Design Concentration an opportunity to develop an electronic portfolio. - Option two affords internship or field experience students an opportunity to complete technology-based research using one of the several research methodologies, including Action Research, to provide quality improvement, develop new technology, solve and industry problem, or manage technical change in a business or personal environment.